 How much should I sell my home to my child for?

 First, you should evaluate the market value of your home and determine how much is left in your mortgage.
 Selling your home for less than what’s still on your mortgage is considered a short sale, which may require an affidavit.
-Assuming you want to give your child a discount, you should be careful of the gift tax, which could come into play as an equity gift or a capital gains tax if your child sells the home too soon.*
+Assuming you want to gift your real estate, you should be careful of the gift tax, which could come into play as an equity gift or a capital gains tax if your child sells the home too soon.*

 Make sure you also follow through with a professional home inspection so no one feels cheated if issues arise down the line.
 A sour deal could cause a serious rift in your relationship.